Chapter Seven - Intro to Multispectral Remote Sensing Data

 What You Need

-You will need a computer with internet access to complete this lesson and the Cold Springs Fire data for Weeks 7-8 of the course.
+You will need a computer with internet access to complete this chapter.

 About Spectral Remote Sensing